-Normally, we can use a masonry drill bit for concrete and stones.
+Normally, we can use a masonry drill bit for stones.
 There are types of masonry drill bits.
 Those are made with different materials such as carbide, tungsten, titanium, and diamond powder.
-Using these kinds of drill bit always withstands for the stone and concrete rather than a regular drill bit.
+Using these kinds of drill bit always withstands for the stone rather than a regular drill bit.

-So let’s see, in-depth detail about drill bits for stone and concrete.
+So let’s see, in-depth detail about drill bits for stone.
 The below guide will help you to select the right type of masonry drill bit for you quickly.
 So let’s keep reading on.

-Types of Masonry Drill Bits For Stone and Concrete
+What Types of Masonry Drill Bits Need For Stone?

-Masonry drill bits can be used to drill both concrete and stones.
+Masonry drill bits can be used to drill stones.
 These are harder materials.
 Hence hardest drill bits are essential for drilling purposes.
-Normally, we can use the same drill bit for both stone and concrete.
+Normally, we can use the same drill bit for both stone.

 It is really hard to drill into these materials, and as a result of this, special drilling machines are used.
 These drilling machines are called hammer drills.